 THE Project is an annual collegiate project management competition offered by the Western Michigan Project Management Institute (WMPMI).
-Each year, the School of Business and Economics recruits several teams to field in the upcoming competition.
+Each year, the College of Business recruits several teams to field in the upcoming competition.

 The Enterprise Business Initiative is a cross Enterprise, collaborative group open to all students enrolled in the Enterprise program.
 The initiative gives participating students a forum to discuss business topics with each other, enhance their analysis, and develop conclusions and recommendations for projects.

 Industry Days are a day-long events filled with activities, visits with potential employers, and fun.
 They are designed to help students identify a particular area of industry they may wish to work in one day.
 Whether it be automotive, mobility, robotics, or aspects of business such as financial services or management, this another chance to find your niche.